by Dr. Lawrence Wilson

 D. It suppresses replication of DNA in areas where the body does not want it replicated.

-E. Extremely important for neurological chemicals.
+E. It is very important for neurological chemicals.

 G. It inactivates replication of the X chromosome, which is very important.

-I. It prevents some genetic diseases.
+H. It prevents some genetic diseases.

 3. Neurotransmitter synthesis and utilization.
 Methylation is part of the synthesis of dopamine and serotonin.
 This is one reason why taking trimethylglycine or TMG can help a person relax.
 However, relaxation may also occur because TMG assists with liver detoxification.